-One reason is very basic.
+One reason is fundamental.
 If it continues to make money, it stays.
-If not, bye-bye one-arm bandit.
+If not, bye-bye, one-arm bandit.
 The #1 predictor of a game’s profitability is the average amount of time a gambler spends on that device.
-When designing new games, slot machine manufacturers (IGT, Aristocrat, Konami, and others) focus on features that will increase this number.
+Therefore, when designing new games, slot machine manufacturers (IGT, Aristocrat, Konami, and others) focus on features that will increase this number.

 Parts is Parts

 Casinos do sell older machines.
 Collectors buy them, or other casinos, especially on cruise ships, buy older machines.
 Some people buy them from collectors for home use.
-Only a few states, such as Arizona, legally allow for personal ownership.
+Unfortunately, only a few states, such as Arizona, legally allow for personal ownership.
 And many of the newer machines with TITO technology (no coins) are not favorable for home-usage.
-Those with TITO have one problem for personal play – you need a gambling license to buy the paper for the tickets!
+In addition, those with TITO have one problem with personal play – you need a gambling license to buy the paper for the tickets!